 Still photography, filming, and digital imaging are permitted for private, noncommercial use only.
 Photographs cannot be published, sold, reproduced, transferred, distributed, or otherwise commercially exploited without permission from the Southeastern Railway Museum.
 Commercial use includes any venture that intends to publish, sell, reproduce, transfer, distribute, or otherwise commercially exploit images of the Museum’s structures, rolling stock and collection.
 Commercial photography includes, but is not limited to, wedding or engagement photography, senior photos, professional portraits, portfolio photography for personal websites, modeling, media, and images for resale in any form.

-During Museum hours, the fee for still photography is $50 per hour.
-The fee for after-hours photography is $75 per hour.
+During Museum hours, the fee for still photography varies based on the details of each project.
+The fee for after-hours photography varies based on the details of each project.
 Payment must be submitted prior to the photography session.
-After-hours photography must be scheduled at least three weeks in advance and is subject to availability of Museum staff members.
+After-hours photography must be scheduled at least three weeks in advance and is subject to the availability of Museum staff members.
 Photography during museum hours should be scheduled at least one week in advance.
 The fee includes admission for the photographer and up to 4 guests.
 Groups larger than this require advance notice and are subject to additional fees.
+Contact our photography coordinator for details: firstname.lastname@example.org

 The Museum is also available for photography workshops or classes.
 Classroom space is available for approximately 20 participants.
-The workshop fee is the hourly rate ($50 per hour during hours and $75 per hour outside hours) plus $5 per participant (including models, assistants, stylists, and students).
+The workshop fee is the hourly rate (per hour during open hours and per hour outside open hours) plus a fee per participant (including models, assistants, stylists, and students).
+Contact our photography coordinator for details: email@example.com

 For filming, site fees vary based on the details of each project.
 Fees are determined by a variety of factors, including but not limited to, the nature and purpose of the project, its potential promotional value to the Museum, its intended market, time of day, disruption to Museum operations and guests, the impact of the production upon staff, length of stay, and the extent to which the Museum is required to support the project.
 Limited climate-controlled areas for make-up, wardrobe, or holding are available.
 Filming arrangements must be made at least two weeks in advance.